danielsdeboer/html/README.md

 ## Attributes

 Attributes are passed in as the third parameter.
-Attributes with values are passed by key => value, with boolean attributes simply a value.
+Attributes with values are passed by association.
+Boolean attributes are simply a value.

 ```php
 $tag = Tag::make('input', 'some-class', [